Showing posts with label Mysteries. Show all posts

 214 pages

 The fourth Hardy Boys book, I read The Missing Chums for the title alone.
-"Chums" is so dated a word that I'm not sure I've ever written it before.
+"Chums" is so dated a word that I'm not sure I've so much as typed it until just now.
 The novel features characters with names like "Biff" and "Slim," teenage boys who spend rainy days in a barn walking on their hands and practicing their boxing skills.
 They might take to the trapeze, as does Jerry Gilroy, performing something known as "skinning the cat":

 As every boy knows, ‘‘skinning the cat" is an acrobatic feat that does not necessarily embrace cruelty to animals.